apsknight/blog/_posts/2017-06-25-Setting up Competitive Programming Environment.markdown

 ---
 ![](http://www.geeksforgeeks.org/wp-content/uploads/Competitive-Programming.jpg)

-This blog post emphasize some random *Gyan* which may be useful for competitive programming beginners during coding contests.
+This blog post emphasize some random *Gyan* which may be useful for competitive programmerss during coding contests.

 ## 1. Chosing an Operating System
-Almost every beginner use Windows but the OS preferred by veteran developers and programmers is certainly Linux as it provide a better experience and plethora of customization opportunities.
+Almost every beginner use Windows but the OS preferred by veteran developers and programmers is certainly Linux as it provide a better coding experience and plethora of customization opportunities.

-The following article describe why you should use Linux instead of Windows:
+The following article describe why you should consider using Linux:
 [7 Superb Reasons Why You Should Use Linux For Programming](http://www.makeuseof.com/tag/6-superb-reasons-use-linux-programming/)

 ### Chosing a Linux Distro
 The another great thing about Linux is that there are plenty of distros available.
-Few popular among those are:
+Few popular distros are:
 * Ubuntu
 * Fedora
 * CentOS
 * Mint
 * openSUSE

 I personally work on Ubuntu as it is one of the most popular distro with awesome community support and its package manager library **apt** and **dpkg** have almost all requisite packages for a good coding setup.
 You can chose any distro as they are almost similar to each other.

-Linux can be dual booted also alongeith Windows if you don't want to miss the awesome graphical aesthetics of Windows : [Dual booting windows with Ubuntu](http://www.everydaylinuxuser.com/2015/11/how-to-install-ubuntu-linux-alongside.html)
+If you don't want to miss the awesome graphical aesthetics of Windows, Linux can be dual booted alongwith Windows (I prefer this way): [Dual booting windows with Ubuntu](http://www.everydaylinuxuser.com/2015/11/how-to-install-ubuntu-linux-alongside.html)

 ### Simplify your life by **Bash**ing
 The most useful tool offered by UNIX like operating system is BASH.
 Yeah, the same prompting green shell that Hackers use in hollywood movies.
-The basic commands like `cd, ls, mkdir, rm, chmod` are quite useful while interacting with FHS.
+The basic commands like `cd, ls, mkdir, rm, chmod` are quite handy while interacting with FHS.
-It is advised to learn basic Linux commands before proceeding.
+It is advised to learn basic Linux shell commands before proceeding.
 You can enroll in this free introductory course offered by **The Linux Foundation** on [edX](https://www.edx.org/course/introduction-linux-linuxfoundationx-lfs101x-1).

 ### Useful Linux Packages
 * **Git**